Matrix Decomposition and Applications: Regularization and Identifiability: Extension to General Matrices

-which are positive definite due to the perturbation by the regularization.
-To see this,
+which are positive definite due to the perturbation by the regularization:

-The regularization makes the Hessian matrices positive definite even if $\bW, \bZ$ are rank deficient.
-And now the matrix decomposition can be extended to any matrix even when $M>N$.
-In rare cases, $K$ can be chosen as $K>\max\{M, N\}$ such that a high-rank approximation of $\bA$ is obtained.
-However, in most scenarios, we want to find the low-rank approximation of $\bA$ such that $K<\min\{M, N\}$.
-For example, the ALS can be utilized to find the low-rank neural networks to reduce the memory of the neural networks whilst increase the performance \citep{lu2021numerical}.
+\textbf{The regularization ensures that the Hessian matrices remain positive definite, even if $\bW$ and $\bZ$ are rank-deficient}.
+Consequently, matrix decomposition can be extended to any matrix, regardless of whether $M>N$ or $M<N$.
+In rare cases, $K$ even can be chosen as $K>\max\{M, N\}$ to obtain a \textit{high-rank approximation} of $\bA$.
+However, in most scenarios, we aim to find a \textit{low-rank approximation} of $\bA$ with $K<\min\{M, N\}$.
+Therefore, the minimizers can be determined by identifying the roots of the gradients: